Skip to content

 2. Programming language-neutral

 With SR Linux NDK, the developers are not forced to use any particular language when writing their apps.
-As NDK is a gRPC service defined with Protocol Buffers, it is possible to use any1 programming language for which protobuf compiler is available.
+As NDK is based on gRPC, it is possible to use any1 programming language that supports protobuf.

 3. Deep integration with system components